President Barack Obama, Dr. Cornel West and Dennis Rodman are among the 25 least influential people of 2013, according to GQ magazine.

 The commander-in-chief of the United States came in at No. 17 on the list.
 Instead of being the change-agent that he promised to be back in 2008, Obama has been reduced to being a “very eloquent hat stand,” Magary posited.

 “He can blame Republicans in Congress all he likes and get away with it because congressional Republicans are the worst.
-But the fact remains that I have spent the majority of this man’s presidency watching bad things happen, then hearing a thoughtful speech about how we [have got to] make sure the bad things never happen again, and then watching as nothing gets done,” Magary wrote.
+But the fact remains that I have spent the majority of this man’s presidency watching bad things happen, then hearing a thoughtful speech about how we make sure the bad things never happen again, and then watching as nothing gets done,” Magary wrote.

 Similarly, he said former Princeton and Harvard professor Cornel West, who came in at No. 24 on the list, has lived down to his hype.
 The once-revered public intellectual was a “charismatic and brilliant” force among the cadre of media talking heads.

 “There was nothing to indicate that by 2013 he would become a complete and utter nut job,” Magary said.
 “He openly derided the White House as ‘the Barack Obama plantation,’ bitched that ‘Black folk are…being pushed to the back of the bus’ by gay rights, and basically spent the entire year throwing out a laundry list of deliberately outrageous quotes designed to generate a worthless news cycle.”

 “All he needs now is a trip to North Korea to bury any last trace of his integrity,” Magary concluded.